Analysis: U.S. renewables investors see Senate bill sparking gold rush

 Tax credits for wind and solar projects have underpinned explosive growth in U.S. installations over the last decade.
 But they have often had short time horizons, leaving project developers scrambling to meet looming deadlines and spooking risk-averse investors.

-The long-term tax credit commitments for wind and solar, wrapped up in a $430 billion bill passed by the U.S. Senate on Sunday, were joined by new credits for energy storage, biogas and hydrogen.
+The long-term tax credit commitments for wind and solar, wrapped up in a $430 billion bill expected to receive final passage in the U.S. House of Representatives on Friday, were joined by new credits for energy storage, biogas and hydrogen.
 Developers of wind and solar projects will also be able to get more support if they use U.S.-made equipment or build their projects in poorer areas. read more

 Register now for FREE unlimited access to Reuters.com